danfuzz/samizdat/doc/library-guide/Value.md

 #### `cast(cls, value) -> .`

 "Hard" cast operation.
-This is like `optCast()`, except that this terminates the runtime with an error if the cast could not complete, instead of returning void.
+This is like `maybeCast()`, except that this terminates the runtime with an error if the cast could not complete, instead of returning void.